 - 2 tablespoons brown sugar

 - 1/2 tablespoon raw honey

-Cinnamon is such a delicious fall flavor and scent, and when added to lip balms and other beauty recipes it creates a warming sensation that ‘plumps’ the lips.
-Full of powerful antioxidants and polyphenols, cinnamon also has the ability to repair damaged tissue.
+Cinnamon is such a delicious fall flavor and scent, and when added to lip balms and other beauty recipes, it creates a warming sensation that plumps the lips.
+Full of powerful antioxidants and polyphenols, cinnamon also has the ability to repair damaged tissue [source].

-The vitamin E in this recipe will not only add to the lip balm’s shelf life but will also increase the hydration of the balm.
+The vitamin E in this recipe will not only add to the lip balm’s shelf life, but it will also increase its hydration factor.
 Vitamin E is known for its antioxidant properties [source] that protect the skin from the sun’s harmful effects and damage from toxins and the environment.
-This well-known oil can nourish, soothe, and protect the skin along with lips.
+This well-known oil can nourish, soothe, and protect the skin, along with the lips.

-Topical vitamin E comes in both cream or or oil form so this recipe can be adjusted to what’s available in your area.
+Topical vitamin E comes in both cream and oil forms, so this recipe can be adjusted to what’s available in your area.
 Capsules are another great option.
 Just cut one open and squeeze out the oil to apply on any area of the skin.